camunda/camunda-docs-manual/content/reference/dmn11/feel/index.md

 ---

-The Decision Model and Notation (DMN) defines a Friendly Enough Expression Language (FEEL).
+Decision Model and Notation (DMN) defines a Friendly Enough Expression Language (FEEL).
 It can be used to evaluate expressions in a decision table.

 The Camunda DMN engine **only** supports FEEL for [input entries] of a